 1 teaspoon granulated garlic powder

 1 teaspoon onion powder

 Combine all ingredients and mix thoroughly.

 I try to find a corned brisket in the 4 pound range.
 Discard the little package of seasoning and drain the juice from the package and rinse.
-Soak brisket(s) in cool water in a plastic container or zipper top bag, in the fridge, no less than overnight or up to 48 hours, changing water at least two or three times as this helps to extract some of the injected brining solution.
+Soak brisket(s) in cool water in a plastic container or zipper top bag, in the fridge, at least 4 hours and up to 48 hours if you are salt sensitive, changing water at least two or three times as this helps to extract some of the injected brining solution.
 Dry the brisket, trim loose fat and any fat that is spongy, then lightly score the fat side with a knife to mark the grain direction, apply a layer of rub to all sides.
 Set in the refrigerator overnight wrapped in plastic.
 On cooking day, set the brisket out for up to an hour, then re-season any thin or disturbed spots with a sprinkle of rub.

 TIP - GRAIN DIRECTION: Marking the grain direction is critical.
 An alternate method is to make a cut on a corner, or a "V" notch can be used to indicate grain direction.